tobias-schnabel/mcnnm/CONTRIBUTING.md

 - Submitting a fix
 - Proposing new features

-## We Develop with Github
+## Developing with Github
 I use github to host code, to track issues and feature requests, as well as accept pull requests.

-## We Use [Github Flow](https://guides.github.com/introduction/flow/index.html), So All Code Changes Happen Through Pull Requests
+## I Use [Github Flow](https://guides.github.com/introduction/flow/index.html), So All Code Changes Happen Through Pull Requests
 Pull requests are the best way to propose changes to the codebase.
 I actively welcome your pull requests:

 1. Fork the repo and create your branch from `main`.